Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 # Shell Template

-The shell template uses CH5 library and Vanilla javascript which helps to kick-start your project to build fast, robust, and adaptable web apps with little changes.
+The shell template uses CH5 library and Vanilla Javascript which helps to kick-start your project to build fast, robust, and adaptable web apps with little changes.
 The project can be deployed on TSW Panels, Android and iOS devices.

 ## See www.crestron.com/developer for documentation